Earth and environmental sciences research

 Our Earth and Environmental Sciences research groups

-The University of Portsmouth is expanding knowledge of the diversity of the living world, from molecules to ecosystems, and creating a basis for assessing and reversing the extinction of species.
+We're expanding knowledge of the diversity of the living world, from molecules to ecosystems, and creating a basis for assessing and reversing the extinction of species.

-Crustal Evolution And Tectonics Research Group
+Crustal Evolution and Tectonics Research Group

 Centre for Applied Geosciences